Working Remotely

 Videoconferencing and Collaboration

-Zoom and Microsoft Teams are both available for videoconferencing and collaboration.
+Microsoft Teams and Zoom are both available for videoconferencing and collaboration.

 Zoom offers a strong videoconferencing platform that allows screen sharing, remote control of another computer, and chat.
 Zoom is available for all devices, including mobile.